CHAPTER 6.00 - PERSONNEL

 V. Initial Employment

-B. As a condition of employment and prior to beginning work, an applicant who has received a conditional job offer must undergo background screening as required by Florida Statutes, by filing a complete set of fingerprints taken by an authorized law enforcement officer or an employee of the District trained to take fingerprints.
-The fingerprints shall be processed by the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI).
+B. As a condition of employment and prior to beginning work, an applicant who has received a conditional job offer must undergo background screening as required by Florida Statutes, by filing a complete set of fingerprints and photograph taken by an authorized law enforcement officer or an employee of the District trained to take fingerprints.
+The fingerprints and photograph shall be submitted to the Care Provider Background Screening Clearinghouse, the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI).
 The applicant shall be required to pay for full costs of processing at the time of fingerprinting.

 C. A Criminal Background Check (CBC) committee shall be established to review the criminal history of all persons nominated for initial employment.
-The CBC committee shall obtain criminal background information for applicants through requests to the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI).
+The CBC committee shall obtain criminal background information for applicants through requests to the Care Provider Background Screening Clearinghouse, Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI).
 The CBC committee shall include, but not be limited to, the Director of Personnel Services, the District EEO Officer, and a representative of the County Sheriff’s Department.

 E. The Superintendent or designee shall conduct employment history checks of applicants for instructional, administrative or any other positions requiring direct contact with students.
 The employment history check shall include, but not be limited to, screening through the use of educator screening tools described in law and contact with each previous employer.
 All findings shall be documented.
 If the Superintendent is unable to contact a previous employer, he/she shall document all efforts to contact the previous employer.
 For all other applicants, the CBC committee or its designee shall contact or attempt to contact all prior employers for a minimum of the past ten (10) years and all private or public educational institutions by which the applicant was previously employed while age eighteen (18) or older.
 The committee shall document all attempts to contact previous employers.

-F. No applicant who has received a conditional job offer shall begin work before his/her fingerprints are processed, the criminal and pre-employment investigation is completed, and a determination is rendered as to suitability for employment.
+F. No applicant who has received a conditional job offer shall begin work before his/her fingerprints and photograph are processed, the criminal and pre employment investigation is completed, and a determination is rendered as to suitability for employment.

 G. Based upon the facts of an application, criminal background check or other valid or reliable data sources, applicants who are, or have been convicted of certain serious offenses may be denied employment by the School District.
 As used in this section the term conviction is defined as a finding of guilt, a plea of guilty, or a plea of nolo contendere, or a verdict of guilty.
 The withholding of adjudication or the entry of an order sealing or expunging the record requiring a pre-trial intervention or pre-trial diversion shall not be considered an exception to this section.
 Other information derived from the pre-employment investigation, which indicates the applicant may not be suitable for employment by the School District, may be grounds for denying employment to an applicant.